nicksyndicate/englishdom-public-form/README.md

 ### Form html examples

-You can set 'data-country' attribute in body tag and phone input set correct country flag.
+You can set 'data-country' attribute in body tag and phone input will set correct country flag.
 Default value is 'RU'.
 Example: